Enforcer (comics): Charles L. Delazny, Jr.

-Enforcer offers to give Spider-Woman the antidote if she helps him steal $10,000,000, enough for him to retire from his super-villain career.
+Enforcer offers to give Spider-Woman an antidote to the dart if she helps him steal $10,000,000, enough for him to retire.
 He strings her along for some weeks, during which the two of them work together to pull off three major heists.
-He then reveals to her that he never had any antidote for his darts, and gloats over the fact that she has made herself as much a wanted criminal as him for nothing.
-To complete his revenge, he voluntarily turns himself over to the police, thus depriving Spider-Woman of even the satisfaction of apprehending him.
+He then reveals to her that he never had an antidote, and gloats over the fact that she has made herself a wanted criminal for nothing.

-The Enforcer is soon at large again.
-The police are undetermined if Enforcer is actually Carson Collier yet.

-Enforcer is later hired by some gamblers to fix the rematch between Johnny Blaze and Flagg Fargo.
-Enforcer meets with Flagg Fargo and threatens to kill him if he doesn't take a dive.
-During the racing, Enforcer shoots Flagg Fargo, causing him to crash into some cars.
-While everyone is distracted, Enforcer goes to the stadium box office and robs it of $300,000 of ticket receipts.
-Enforcer shoots two guards with his tranquilizer darts and escapes in his souped-up car.
-He is pursued by Ghost Rider.
-Enforcer fires a missile from his car's bomb bay to destroy the bridge and cut off Ghost Rider's pursuit, but Ghost Rider takes the long way around.
-Finding himself racing against Ghost Rider on a narrow road high above the lake, Enforcer drives his car off the precipice and into the lake.
-By the time he emerges from the lake, Ghost Rider is gone.

-Enforcer is among several superbeings from Los Angeles who are captured by Locksmith and confined in his private prison.
-When several of Locksmith's non-criminal captives break free, they have the Enforcer turned over to the authorities.

-Enforcer is later hired by Madame Masque (on behalf of Obadiah Stane) to kill a criminal called Termite.
+Enforcer is later hired by Madame Masque (on behalf of Obadiah Stane) to kill the criminal Termite.
 However, he is shot and killed by the Scourge of the Underworld.

 Mike Nero

 A new Enforcer is one of a collection of supervillains featured in Dark Reign: Made Men.
 This Enforcer is Mike Nero, the nephew of the original Enforcer.
-Following the death of his uncle, Mike Nero became the new Enforcer and learned how to deal with supernatural threats.
-He was then apprehended by the Wrecking Crew who hauled him to The Hood.
-The Wrecking Crew surrounded Enforcer in one of Hood's hideouts as Hood inspected Enforcer's stash of mystical artifacts and offered Enforcer a role in his criminal organization as its supernatural expert.
-Enforcer triggered an amulet disguising a creature that fed off demonic energies, which then clasped onto Hood's face.
-Enforcer used his magic bullets on the Wrecking Crew and escapes through a glass window, declaring that he was just getting started.
-After Enforcer's escape, Hood swore revenge on Enforcer.
+Following the death of his uncle, Mike Nero becomes the new Enforcer and learns to deal with supernatural threats.
+The Hood inspects Enforcer's stash of mystical artifacts and offers Enforcer a role in his criminal organization as a supernatural specialist.
+Enforcer refuses and escapes through a glass window.